Use Textures To Transform Your Photos Into Fine Art

 5. Print out your image.
 If you want to fine tune it, simply go back and try different combinations of Opacity and Blend.
 That’s all there is to it.
 NOTE: Make your texture image the same size as your photo before copying and pasting.

 If you have never used layers don’t be intimidated.
 There are many excellent layer tutorials on the web and YouTube.
 Remember, to begin with, you only need to use two layers which greatly simplifies matters.

 As you get comfortable with the process, you can insert as many layers as you wish and don’t have to limit yourself to one type of texture.
 Many times combining multiple texture layers will give your picture an unique “edge” that will turn your photo into a beautiful work of art.

 This article is an excerpt from Spice Up Your Photos by Nitsa Malik.
 Nitsa is a creative and experimental photographer from Israel who now lives in California.
-The 104-page book covers inkjet and image transfers, texture layering, hand coloring photos and other creative alternative photography techniques in an easy-to-understand straightforward manner.
-It is available as a paperback from Amazon at $16 or as an ebook download from Nitsa for $15.
+The 104-page book covers inkjet and image transfers, texture layering, hand coloring photos and other creative alternative photography techniques.
 Start here for a fascinating journey into Nitsa’s world.

 Subscribe to Red River Paper’s Newsletter for Great Deals!

 YOUR COMMENTS ARE WELCOMED BELOW